 Our postgraduate coursework and research degrees offer far more than knowledge.
 You’ll join leading thinkers to challenge the known and explore the unknown, in a stimulating environment that encourages both learning and networking.

 We give you access to leading lecturers, research supervisors, industry networks and research and teaching centre staff from around the world.
-This is one of the reasons why we are ranked first in Australia and fourth in the world for graduate employability, and why we are regularly ranked in the top 50 universities worldwide (QS World University Rankings 2016-17).
+This is one of the reasons why we are ranked first in Australia and fifth in the world for graduate employability, and why we are regularly ranked in the top 50 universities worldwide (2018 QS World University Rankings).

 Master’s degrees are ideal if you need specialised knowledge and skills, and want to: